sscollis/shoot/README.md

 flexible and allow you to polish eigenvalues, solve the adjoint, and compute nonparallel terms all for a variety of mean flows and formats.

+The idea is that `shoot` complements `stab` by allowing you to polish, compute adjoints, and include nonparallel effects.

 ## Notes
 1. Currently this uses the Numerical Recipes RTSAFE routine (not included) so that you need to provide that (or implement another root finder)